Consumers have spoken and their message is clear: They want ad personalization.

 Why is ad personalization so important?

-There are a variety of reasons to make ad personalization a core part of your marketing strategy.
+There are a variety of reasons to prioritize ad personalization as a core part of your marketing strategy.

 - Improved trust.
 Trust is in low supply in the online marketing world.
 You can help build trust among your readers by delivering ads that cater to their needs instead of frustrate them and interrupt their content experiences.
 Especially if you have a subscriber list, you know you’re already working with a foundation of trust, since email is an opt-in channel.
 People choose to receive your messages in their inbox, and you don’t betray their trust by spamming them.
 You want to continue delivering value and prove that they can trust you with their email address.

 - Greater ROI for publishers and advertisers.
-Increased engagement also yields increased ROI, especially if you sell ads based on cost-per-click or cost-per-conversion.
+Increased engagement also yields increased ROI, especially if you base ad spend on cost-per-click or cost-per-conversion.
 According to Kibo, 70% of retailers using advanced ad personalization have seen an ROI of 200% or more.
 And 51% of retailers that used personalization in both their online marketing and shopping experiences saw an ROI of 300% or more.
+Adding personalization settings may even encourage advertisers to increase their ad spend, resulting in greater returns for publishers.

 How can publishers deliver personalized ads?